stellalo/find_celia_a_boyfriend/README.md

 <h2>🦠 Program Walk-Through:</h2>
 This is a program that finds out if a boy suits Célia.
-Her 5 criterias for a boyfriend are funny, smart, taller than her, handsome, and lazy like her (prefers to stay home).
+Her 5 criteria for a boyfriend are funny, smart, taller than her, handsome, and lazy like her (prefers to stay home).

 <br/>
 <br/>